-It’s all about The Bird.
-Roasting a turkey is pretty easy.
+Whether you’re roasting a turkey, a goose, a duck, or a chicken, how to roast a bird is pretty much the same process.
+Actually, no matter what you’re roasting, it’s pretty much the same process.
+I focus here on birds, though, because they’re the most complicated of the process.
+It’s not that complicated.
 You prep the birdie, slap it in the oven.
-It cooks to 165 degrees.
+It cooks to 167 degrees.
 You pull it out, let it rest for 20 minutes while you mash the potatoes, finish the gravy and the green beans.
-The you slice it in the kitchen, so you can snatch some of the yummy crispy skin first, and serve.
+Then you slice it in the kitchen, so you can snatch some of the yummy crispy skin first, and serve.

-The trick is roasting the turkey so that it’s done at a certain time, such as after all the guests have arrived but before Grandma gets tipsy.
-Because turkeys are so big, they take a lot of time to roast.
+The trick is roasting the bird so that it’s done at a certain time, such as after all the guests have arrived but before Grandma gets tipsy.
+Because turkeys, specifically, are so big, they take a lot of time to roast.
 Not to mention ovens get cranky and depending on how cold your bird is before you put it in, it may take more or less time to get cooked all the way through.
 And you want it cooked all the way through because undercooked poultry is icky and because it can transmit salmonella, which is no fun at all.

 I shoot for a slower cooking time – it’s easier to adjust for the timing of your meal.
-And it’s a much bigger problem if your bird is done too soon.
+And it’s a much bigger problem if your bird gets done too soon.
 Holding it in the oven or reheating it can dry it out and that’s not tasty.
 If it does happen to you, don’t despair.
 That’s what gravy is for.
 Just go ahead and slice the bird up and put it in a roasting pan or oven-safe dish, and cover it tightly with foil.
 Turn the oven to warm and if you can find the room (and you should, since the bones will be mostly gone), slide a pan of water on the lowest rack in the oven or on the floor.
 This will keep things somewhat moist.

-A lot of folks recommend brining, and I used to be one of them.
-Until I discovered just how freaking hard it is to find a bird that hasn’t already had salt and other flavors injected into it.
+A lot of folks recommend brining, and I am one of them, except when it comes to turkey.
+Just try to find a turkey that hasn’t already had salt and other flavors injected into it.
 If your local turkeys are unbrined and you do want to, there are plenty of recipes out there on the Internet.
 But it is an extra step, plus the hassle of finding room in the fridge.
 Unless you’re in a part of the country where it’s below 40 degrees at night, in which case, a cooler on the back porch, securely closed, will probably do just fine and keep things perfectly safe.

 Which brings me to another major point – you will need at least an instant read thermometer.
-If you rely on the little pop-up that some birds come with, you will get over-done, dried out bird.
+If you rely on the little pop-up that some turkeys come with, you will get over-done, dried out bird.
 Also, you won’t be able to tell when to turn the heat up.
 I like a probe thermometer, because you stick it in, put the bird in the oven and it stays.
 The wire drags out of the oven to the read out, but you can see exactly where your bird is at any time.
 And you can use it for any roast, meatloaf or even bread that you put in the oven.

 And you’ll be slicing this sucker in the kitchen to further spare you the embarrassment of doing a bad slicing job.
 One other benefit of roasting the bird on its breast, you don’t have to tie it up (even if you do stuff, which I do not recommend), nor do you have to worry about putting foil on the wings so they don’t get over done.
 No, as you see in the photo below, the wings tuck in very nicely on their own, as do the legs.

 Do remember, however, to butter the backside of the bird, and generously salt and pepper it.

 As noted above, if it’s cooking too fast, turn the oven down and check again in another half hour or so.
 If it’s cooking too slowly, give it about 15 to 20 minutes, then start blasting.
 And by blasting, I mean turning up your oven to its highest heat, around 500 degrees.
 Do keep an eye on things.
 My oven takes freaking forever to get to 500 degrees, even when it’s been cooking at 300 degrees.
 You may want to turn your oven on before Thanksgiving and see how long it takes to get to 500 degrees.
 It should only take about half an hour for the blast phase, but again, you can’t cook by numbers.
 Watch the birdie.

-One other note, you may want to cook some broth in that messy roasting pan, scraping all the bits off the bottom and sides, then pour everything into a jar, which you’ll put in your fridge once it’s cooled.
+One other note, you may want to cook some broth in that messy roasting pan, scraping all the bits off the bottom and sides, then pour everything into a jar.
+You can put in your fridge once it’s cooled.
 It may be too salty for the gravy, but just salty enough to perk some up or for extra gravy later.
 Or you may have to toss it.
 But your roasting pan will be a lot easier to clean.

 Cut the bird vertically along the breastbone, then cut the slices of breast meat from the front to the back.
 Repeat on the other side.